-Serve a big crowd in just 45 minutes with this amazing Instant Pot Chili Con Carne.
-A quick, easy, nourishing and inexpensive meal that makes everybody happy!
+Serve a big crowd or meal prep ahead in just 45 minutes with this amazingly delicious Instant Pot Chili.
+A quick, easy, nourishing and inexpensive pressure cooker chili recipe that makes everybody happy!

 There are different variations of this famous dish.
 Some with beans, some without.
 Some with tomatoes, some without … The one thing most of the different chilis have in common is that their main ingredients are ground beef and of course chili powder.